sjsrey/pbpl273w19landing/README.md

 key concepts and methods relevant to GIS for Public Policy.
 As such, the course is not intended as an exhaustive treatment.
-Instead, the goal is that students will acquire an understanding of the more common and useful methods and practices, and use the course as an entry point for further engagement the field.
+Instead, the goal is that students will acquire an understanding of the more common and useful methods and practices, and use the course as an entry point for further engagement with the field.

 ## Learning Objectives